 THE VISTA HOUSE

-As Lancaster described it, the Crown Point promontory was the ideal site for “an observatory from which the view both up and down the Columbia could be viewed in silent communion with the infinite.”
+It was Lancaster who first proposed to build a comfort station for travelers on the new highway.
+As he described it, the Crown Point promontory was the ideal site for “an observatory from which the view both up and down the Columbia could be viewed in silent communion with the infinite.”
+Once called “Thor’s Heights,” Crown Point is a basalt promontory shaped by the same volcanic lava flows, floods and winds that created the Columbia River Gorge.
 Such an observatory would also be a fitting memorial to “the trials and hardships of those who had come into the Oregon country.”
-And it could “serve as a comfort station for the tourist and the travelers of America’s greatest highway.”
-He suggested it be known as the Vista House.
+It wouldserve as a comfort station for the tourist and the travelers of America’s greatest highway” and as an “Isle of Safety to all the visitors who wish to look on that matchless scene.”
+It was Lancaster who suggested the new building be known as the Vista House.

 Vista House: What is it for?